The Local Offer is the place to find information on funding arrangements including:

 - information about the Disability Access Fund

-More information about the various funding elements for early years settings can be found on the Department for Education website.
+More information about the various funding elements for early years settings can be found on the Department for Education website, including ‘Early years entitlements (local authority funding of providers)‘

-You can also read about entitlement to free childcare on the Department for Education web pages.
+You can also read about entitlement to funded childcare on the Department for Education web pages.

 - Unlike schools, early years settings do not receive notional funding for SEN. They are expected to meet the needs of children by using their core budget.